STEAM is for ME

 As a complement to the training modules, these graphic resources provide a summarised guidance for teachers and educators when designing and carrying out STEAM activities aimed at raising teens self-efficacy in STEM.

-These artifacts consist on a two models of activities to raise teens self-efficacy by developing family and collective self-efficacy in non-formal educational contexts.
+These artifacts consist on one model of activity to raise teens self-efficacy by developing family and collective self-efficacy in non-formal educational contexts.